Language: EN

 print(f"Division by zero error: {e}")

-• ArithmeticError: Base class for numeric errors.
+• ArithmeticError: Base class for numerical errors.

 • ZeroDivisionError: Raised when attempting to divide by zero.